Indian Mutiny 1857-58

-India was then ruled by the East India Company (EIC), which for several generations had been establishing trading settlements at places like Calcutta, Bombay, and Madras.
-The EIC colonial policy had become ambitiously expansive, turning to war and annexation as a means of continued revenue.
+India was then ruled by the East India Company (EIC).
+For several generations, this organisation had established trading settlements at places like Calcutta, Bombay, and Madras.
+The EIC colonial policy was ambitiously expansive, turning to war and annexation as a means of continued revenue.
 From this malady arose various factors which can be regarded as causes of the Indian Mutiny.

 The EIC permitted a strong degree of Protestant Christian evangelism in India.
 This activity was furthered by some British military officers.
 Many Hindus and Muslims reacted to this ideological advance, cultivating a belief that the Company were trying to convert them en masse.
 This mood tended to be reinforced by the increasing aloofness of British military officers from native troops, the linguistic barrier being formidable.
 An underlying racial superiority complex was fostered by too many colonialists.

-The mutineers killed British officers and civilians, and freed the jailed sepoys.
-The rebels quickly moved south from Meerut to Delhi, where other disaffected sepoys were converging, and where more violence against Europeans ensued.
+The mutineers killed British officers and civilians, while freeing the jailed sepoys.
+The rebels quickly moved south from Meerut to Delhi, where other disaffected sepoys were converging.
+More violence against Europeans ensued.
 The revolt was very widespread, from Peshawar to Lucknow, and also areas further south.
 The term pan-Indian has been employed in one interpretation.
-Colonialism was now faced with a civil war of extensive proportions, underlined by attacks on British property and personnel.
-The colonial elite lived in effective isolation from the native inhabitants; many military officers seem to have had little or no awareness that a strong resentment was in process.
+Colonialism was now confronted by a civil war of extensive proportions, underlined by attacks on British property and personnel.
+The colonial elite lived in effective isolation from the native inhabitants; many military officers seem to have possessed little or no awareness that a strong resentment was in process.

 The EIC made ruthless efforts to quell the mutiny in the Punjab zone, via agents like Brigadier John Nicholson.
 The colonial army resorted to the infamous “blowing from a gun,” meaning execution by cannon.
 Many rebellious sepoys were shot by rifles, hanged, or sabred.
 Both sides in this civil war exhibited a violence impossible to condone.
 The rebels at least had strong cause for grievance; the EIC were merely resorting to severe measures designed to regain colonial ascendancy.

 The resulting siege of Delhi involved an EIC force of British and Indian soldiers pitted against a much larger number of rebel sepoys.
-The rebels invoked the auspices of the resident Mughal emperor, but in practice frequently acted on their own initiative, which at first included plunder of the city that harboured them.
-When the EIC army eventually gained entry into Delhi, they were savage in their agenda of vengeance, shooting and hanging many rebels, while indulging in extensive looting.
+The rebels invoked the auspices of the resident Mughal emperor, while in practice frequently acting on their own initiative, which at first included plunder of the city harbouring them.
+When the EIC army eventually gained entry into Delhi, they were savage in their agenda of vengeance, shooting and hanging many rebels, while indulging in activities of extensive looting.